Rate Limits

 }

-The retry_after value indicates the number of seconds you should wait before making another request.
+The retry_after value tells you how many seconds to wait before making another request.

 Was this page helpful?